 To communicate with the outside world, one of a number of available protocols can be selected and installed in the AC890 drive in the form of an option card.
-In this case, an Ethernet/IP communication card provided compatibility with existing network.
+In this case, an Ethernet/IP communication card provided compatibility with the existing network.
 The complete system was comfortably fit on a 36" x 60" panel, which was installed in an existing stainless steel enclosure, eliminating the expense of a new one.

 To efficiently cool the drives, an air-to-liquid heat exchanger was used.
 Makeup water from the can warming loop was used to supply the heat exchanger, using far less energy than an air conditioner, and having the side benefit of pre-heating the makeup water.
 This results in less energy used to heat the cans, by capturing waste heat from drives.
 In addition, advanced features in the AC890 allows the hot water pumps and conveyors to be coordinated for better can temperature control.
 Line jam-ups, caused by cans getting excessively hot and deforming, were eliminated once the more efficient and better-coordinated control system was installed.

 In summary, this system retrofit was successful in eliminating a serious production problem that led to rejected product, and in doing so, also yields significant energy savings.
-Due to the compact size and common bus architecture of the AC890, an economical installation was achieved, using no additional plant floor space, and easily tying in to the existing communications network.
-Learn more about the AC890 Modular system AC Drive product at our division website.
+Due to the compact size and common bus architecture of the AC890, an economical installation was achieved, using no additional plant floor space, and easily tying into the existing communications network.
+To learn more about the AC890 Modular system AC Drive products, download the brochure.

 Download our whitepaper to learn more about how drives work on lines that manufacture the materials used to make packaging.